 The study shows that Crocs allow people who’ve always felt disenfranchised and left out to finally feel they are part of a community.

-“Crocs allow the average Joe to become a part of his community without worrying that everybody else is better than him.
-When I noticed some of my neighbors wearing Crocs it was as if the dark cloud that had been hovering over me my entire life had evaporated.
+“Crocs allow the average Joe to become a part of his community without worrying everybody else is better than him.
+The first time I noticed some of my neighbors wearing Crocs it was as if the dark cloud that had been hovering over me my entire life had evaporated.
 And when that bright, happy sun began shining I saw for the very first time that there were others like me!” – Andrew S, Carrboro, North Carolina.

 “A small percentage of people who wear Crocs have satisfying lives and don’t succumb to constant pangs of apathy and listlessness.
 Most of these are men over the age of sixty who are dressed by their wives.
 These men haven’t chosen their own clothes for decades.
-Although they might lack a sense of pride in how they look, most of their unorthodox fashion choices can usually be traced back to passive aggressive wives who purposely adorn them in attire that make them look like buffoons.
+Although they might lack convern in how they dress, most of their unorthodox fashion choices can usually be traced back to passive aggressive wives who purposely adorn them in attire to make them look like buffoons.”

 The doctor warned against judging children who wear Crocs.

 “Most children are not wearing Crocs of their own volition.
 Their mothers are usually responsible and there is no reason to think it will have any negative effect on the child in later years.
 However, if a child, especially a male child, chooses to wear Crocs past the age of ten, I would recommend therapy and possibly removing him from the home.”

-The study concludes that wearing Crocs allows people to share with others that they have little or no self-esteem.
+The study concluded that wearing Crocs allows people to share with others that they have little or no self-esteem.
 That their lives are without meaning and they have long since given up looking forward to anything.
 For the majority of people who wear Crocs shoes, life is more an annoyance than anything else.